adam-lafontaine/CMS/blog/posts/[011][Edge detection].md

 ![alt text](https://github.com/adam-lafontaine/CMS/raw/p11-edge-detection/blog/img/%5B011%5D/orange_car.bmp)

-After processing, we get a new image where edges are represented as white pixels on a black background.
+While processing, we can generate a new image where edges are represented as white pixels on a black background.

 ![alt text](https://github.com/adam-lafontaine/CMS/raw/p11-edge-detection/blog/img/%5B011%5D/car_edges.bmp)

 Although there is no color in the image, much of the information is preserved.
 We can still tell that the image is of a car and its front dash and steering wheel.
-Edge detection greatly simplifies an image while preserving important features making it a very useful tool for many image processing algorithms.
+Edge detection greatly simplifies an image while preserving important features making it a very useful tool for many image processing applications.

 ### Image gradients

 Edge detection is done by first calculating the change in pixel intensities over the region surrounding each pixel.
 The change in intensity is called the gradient.
 If the gradient is high enough, the pixel is at an edge.
-In this post we'll use grayscale images so that we only need to handle gradients for one channel.
+In this post we'll use grayscale images so that we only need to deal with one channel.
 Methods can be developed for color images but simply converting the image to grayscale is often good enough.

 ```cpp
 #include <cstdint>